-Equinus Foot Deformity
+Equinus Foot and Ankle Deformity

-What is an equinus foot deformity?
+What is an equinus foot and ankle deformity?

-What causes an equinus foot deformity?
+What causes an equinus foot and ankle deformity?

 There are many causes of an equinus deformity.
 Tightening of two major muscles (gastrocnemius and soleus) in the leg is a very common end pathway for equinus deformity.
 If these muscles are abnormally tight, individuals may be obligated to toe walk.
 This deformity is sometimes present at birth, and in that case, it is called a congenital equinus deformity.
 If it develops later into childhood or as an adult, then it is called an acquired deformity.
 In regard to the skeleton, excess bone in the anterior ankle or a fracture of the ankle can cause an equinus deformity.
 Prolonged positioning in equinus, as can happen after a stroke or immobilization, can also lead to rigid deformity.
 Nerve damage, particularly of the peroneal or sciatic nerve, can lead to a foot drop, which if not corrected, may develop into a deformity.
 Trauma, surgery or other neurologic disease may also lead to this condition.
 Leg length discrepancy is often the underlying cause of unilateral equinus deformity and requires specialized treatment.

-How is an equinus foot deformity diagnosed?
+How is an equinus foot and ankle deformity diagnosed?

 Diagnosis of equinus foot is a clinical diagnosis; a patient often seeks help from a physician for a complaint of foot or leg pain.
 Physical examination of the patient with the knee both flexed (bent) and extended (straight) will allow your doctor to determine which muscles are contributing to the problem.
 Additionally, X-rays may be ordered to determine if there are bone issues that might be contributing to the condition.

-How is an equinus foot deformity treated?
+How is an equinus foot and ankle deformity treated?

 Your doctor will recommend two different treatment options, depending on the severity of the deformity: